 Malawi’s incredible wildlife is facing a number of threats, from deforestation and biodiversity loss to human-wildlife conflict and the illegal trades in products such as ivory and bushmeat.
 LWT’s wildlife research is designed to improve conservation knowledge and practice and include issues such as biodiversity monitoring, one health and wildlife management.
 This means that volunteers not only have the opportunity to spend time out in the field learning new skills but also contribute to research that makes a real difference to the knowledge and health of animal populations.

 Various wildlife reserves and National Parks, depending on time of year and needs of specific projects.

-Our research projects cover a range of issues and locations.
-Joining a particular project will depend on your specific skills and interests, the time of year and the needs of the project.
+Joining a particular station will depend on your specific skills and interests, the time of year and the needs of the various projects.
 It’s best to get in touch and have a chat with our team to explore the right fit for you.
-Below are a few examples of previous research projects we’ve run:

 Accommodation and vegetarian meals as well as unlimited water, tea and coffee are all included in this price.
 As are airport transfers from Lilongwe provided your arrival is on a Tuesday.
 All work-related transport, an orientation on the charity and our sanctuary and a supply tour of Lilongwe, as well as a local sim card and T-shirt are also included.

 All other expenses will be your responsibility.
 This includes: flights, visas, vaccinations, a TB scan, and any excursions, souvenirs, nights outs, snacks and other personal expenses you might have.